How to Get the Best of Scotland

 In my best 1960’s style TV Voice

-Nothing days give you a chance to reorganise your priorities now that you have spent some time in Scotland and getting a feel for it.
+Nothing days give you a chance to reorganise your priorities once you have spent some time in Scotland and got a feel for it.

 I would advise taking a Nothing day after just a few days and every 5 or 6 days after that if you have an extended stay.